What Are The Factors Of 54

 Tip 4: Practice with Real-World Examples

 To truly understand factors, apply them to real-world situations.
-For example, if you have 54 apples and want to divide them equally among some friends, the number of friends must be a factor of 54.
+As an example, if you have 54 apples and want to divide them equally among some friends, the number of friends must be a factor of 54.
 You could divide them among 2, 3, 6, 9, 18, 27, or 54 friends.
 Similarly, if you are arranging 54 chairs in rows, the number of rows and the number of chairs per row must be factors of 54.

 Tip 5: Use Online Tools and Resources